Public Benefits for Immigrants

 - What to expect next

-The rule is scheduled to be implemented beginning on Feb.
-24. The administration also could propose another public charge rule any time — so immigrants could be deported just for using public benefits
+The administration could propose another public charge rule any time — so immigrants could be deported just for using public benefits

 Supreme Court temporarily permits third-country rule, which denies most asylum claims at the Southern border